 Sussex Police, the first force to use RDS twice when it deployed it at Liberal Democrat Party Annual Conference 2012, estimate it will save them up to 90% of the cost of police time when securing major events as well as reducing on-site disruption.

-And Inspector Steve Worth, Specialist Operations Branch, Conference Planning Unit, Greater Manchester Police, says RDS is now firmly the preferred product in relation to the delivery of Security Operations for Party Political Party Conferences delivered by Greater Manchester Police, fully supported by The Home Office.
+And Inspector Steve Worth, Specialist Operations Branch, Conference Planning Unit, Greater Manchester Police, says RDS is now firmly the preferred product concerning the delivery of Security Operations for Party Political Party Conferences delivered by Greater Manchester Police, fully supported by The Home Office.

-He cites its speed of deployment, flexibility of use in differing street scenes and terrains and the ability to fully integrate gates and turnstiles and, significantly, the reduction in the numbers of guard force required when delivering secure events to ever decreasing funding streams.
+He cites its speed of deployment, the flexibility of use in differing street scenes and terrains and the ability to integrate gates and turnstiles fully and, significantly, the reduction in the numbers of guard force required when delivering secure events ever-decreasing funding streams.